 This is a follow up story for Really Simple Store.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Drew Thomas, and I started Really Simple Store.
 Today, Really Simple Store is a way to create embeddable products with a cart and checkout.
 My customers are people who have something to sell but want to sell it in their existing ecosystems with as little friction as possible.

 Really Simple Store doesn’t make very much money, but it directly helps a niche group of people sell their products on the internet!